TEMPLATES

 5. Set an expiry date 14 days out

-Open-ended quotes never get accepted.
+Open-ended quotes sit.
 ‘Valid until 12 May 2026’ creates a soft deadline that doubles same-week conversion.

 Love Invoicing has all three templates built in.
-You just type the customer name and the description; the app fills in your business details, expiry date, payment terms, and one-tap accept link automatically.
+Type the customer name and the description.
+The app fills in your business details, expiry date, payment terms, and one-tap accept link.
 Try it free for 30 days or read about the platform’s solutions.

 Related: How to write an invoice that gets paid same-day and VAT, CIS & MTD: the no-jargon guide.